supervisely-ecosystem/import-from-google-cloud-storage/README.md

 Also sometimes developers forget to add bucket name to the beginning of the link.
 So you can ask app to change `gs://` suffix to `https://storage.cloud.google.com/<you bucket name here>/`.

+To run this modification just define original suffix and new suffix and press `Transform and Preview` button.
+First 5 rows from CSV will be

 ## History of runs